MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [ ] The client must authorize every transaction before the portfolio manager can proceed.
 - [ ] No formal agreement or IPS is required for discretionary authority.

-> **Explanation:** A discretionary managed fee-based account allows the portfolio manager to buy and sell securities without pre-trade client approval, guided by the client’s Investment Policy Statement (IPS) and applicable regulations.
+> **Explanation:**( A discretionary managed fee-based account allows the portfolio manager to buy and sell securities without pre-trade client approval, guided by the client’s Investment Policy Statement (IPS) and applicable regulations.)

----

 ### Which of the following is a key advantage of a wrap account?